 If Turo manages the claim, the primary guest must provide their personal insurance information.
 Turo will determine if damage occurred during the trip, check if the damage is wear and tear, is related to a Terms of Service violation, or related to any prohibited uses.
 If the host and guest choose to work the claim out directly, Turo will not take any steps to investigate the eligibility of the claim.

-If a host wants to work directly with the guest to resolve a claim but the guest would prefer to have Turo handle the case, the guest must respond to the damage notification email within the 15 days after receiving notification of the damage to ask Turo to intervene.
+If a host wants to work directly with the guest to resolve a claim but the guest would prefer to have Turo handle the case, the guest must respond to the damage notification email within 10 days after receiving notification of the damage to ask Turo to intervene.

 Timing: Damage must be reported less than 24 hours after the trip end or immediately after becoming aware of it, whichever is earlier.
 We are typically able to determine eligibility within one to three business days.